mpsonntag/unixQuickstart/unixTutorial.md

 tar     ... compress/uncompress files

-Commandline programms for textfile handling:
+## Commandline programms for textfile handling
 Use the --help option for in depth information, links provided or the interweb.

 sort    ...
 Sorts standard input then outputs the sorted result on standard output.